Pete Buttigieg ‘Emerging As A Top Pick’ As He Claims The Top Spot In New Iowa Poll

-As the large field of Democratic candidates continue to fight to capture ground in Iowa, the early-voting state that will kick-start the 2020 presidential election, South Bend, Indiana Mayor Pete Buttigieg — once a complete long-shot candidate, secured the top spot in a new Iowa poll.
+As the large field of Democratic candidates continues to fight to capture ground in Iowa, the early-voting state that will kick-start the 2020 presidential election, South Bend, Indiana, Mayor Pete Buttigieg — once a complete long-shot candidate — secured the top spot in a new Iowa poll.

 According to Fox News, a Monmouth University survey revealed on Tuesday indicated that Buttigieg claimed the highest level of support from likely Democratic caucus-goers in the Hawkeye State with 22 percent of support, narrowly edging out former Vice President Joe Biden, who was able to garner 19 percent.